Emily Bazelon: Early life and education

 Bazelon was born on March 4, 1971 and grew up in Philadelphia.
 Her father was an attorney and her mother was a psychiatrist.
 She attended Germantown Friends School, where she was on the tennis team.
 She has three sisters: Jill Bazelon, who founded an organization that provides financial literacy classes free of charge to low-income high school students and individuals in several cities; Lara Bazelon, an associate professor at the University of San Francisco School of Law and prominent advocate for overturning wrongful convictions; and Dana Bazelon, senior policy counsel to Philadelphia district attorney Larry Krasner.
-Her family is Jewish but not especially religious; she said in an interview, "I was raised to see Judaism in terms of ethical precepts."
+Her family is Jewish and not especially religious; she said in an interview, "I was raised to see Judaism in terms of ethical precepts."

 Bazelon is the granddaughter of David L. Bazelon, formerly a judge on the United States Court of Appeals for the District of Columbia Circuit, and second cousin twice removed of feminist Betty Friedan.

 Bazelon graduated from Yale College in 1993, where she was managing editor of The New Journal.
 She received her J.D. from Yale Law School in 2000 and was an editor of the Yale Law Journal.
 In 2004, she was made a Soros Justice Media Fellow by Open Society Foundations.
-She held the Dorot Fellowship in Israel from 1993–94.
+She held the Dorot Fellowship in Israel from 1993 to 1994.
 After law school she worked as a law clerk for Judge Kermit Lipez of the United States Court of Appeals for the First Circuit.

 Journalism career

 Bazelon is a writer for The New York Times Magazine and former senior editor of Slate.
 She has written on subjects such as voting rights, the Hamdan v.
 Rumsfeld Guantanamo detainee due process trial and the alleged post-abortion syndrome.
 Her work as a writer focuses on law, women, and family issues.

 Before joining Slate, Bazelon was a senior editor of Legal Affairs.
 Her writing has also appeared in The Atlantic, Mother Jones, The Washington Post, The Boston Globe, The New Republic, and other publications.

-Bazelon is also a senior research scholar in Law and Truman Capote Fellow for Creative Writing and Law at Yale Law School.
+Bazelon is also a senior research scholar in Law and the Truman Capote Fellow for Creative Writing and Law at Yale Law School.
 Bazelon is affiliated with the Law and Media Program of Yale Law School.

-Between 2012–14, Bazelon made eight appearances on The Colbert Report on Comedy Central to discuss Supreme Court and anti-bullying issues.
+Between 2012 and 2014, Bazelon made eight appearances on The Colbert Report on Comedy Central to discuss the Supreme Court and also anti-bullying issues.